Going through a job loss can be incredibly stressful. Taxes aren’t likely to be top of mind as you overcome financial hardship.

-Unemployment due to Coronavirus
+Unemployment Due to Coronavirus

-Are you ready to file your 2020 taxes?
+Are you ready to file your 2021 taxes?
 Learn everything you need to know in our Guide to Filing Your Taxes in 2021.

 Should You Have Taxes Withheld?

 To avoid having a big bill on Tax Day, you can choose to have 10% of your unemployment benefits withheld to cover all or part of your tax liability.
-Simply complete IRS Form W-4V, Voluntary Withholding Request, and send it to the agency that’s paying your benefits.
+Simply complete IRS Form W-4V, Voluntary Withholding Request, and send it to the state agency that’s paying your benefits.
 If you prefer, you can make quarterly estimated tax payments instead.

 This is because your former employer calculated your income tax withholding as if you would earn the same amount of money for the entire year.
 However, your income likely went down when you lost your job and started receiving unemployment.